 Aimed at travelers who want everything at their fingertips, this resort has sandy beaches, swimming pools, and extensive sports facilities.
 A palm-tree-lined main drive leads to the large, pink main building atop a hill; the rest of the resort sits on the grounds of a 300-acre former sugar plantation, where shops, restaurants, and guest quarters are scattered about the manicured lawns.
 Spacious rooms are tropical in style, with tile floors, four-poster beds, massive wardrobes

 of pale wood, marble baths, and local art.
 Beachside Doubloon rooms are the largest and are steps from the sand, but you can be perfectly comfortable no matter where you stay.
+There are daily camp activities for kids aged 4 to 12.

 Mar 9, 2008